SupurCalvinHiggins/212-fall-2015/assignments/ha-03/readme.md

 - Numbers in the expression can be multiple digits (e.g., `0`, `12`, `345`) but never negative (i.e., no unary minus operator)
 - The `/` operator should perform integer division (e.g., `5/2` should yield `2`)
 - Division by zero should throw an `std::runtime_error("Division by zero")` exception
+- A stack capacity of 1000 should be sufficient for all test cases

 To work on this task, you may develop your own test program.
 We are providing a sample `test_fpie.cpp` that you can use as a starting point.